 Their new customer wins have helped to take their turnover from £3.5million to £5.4million.

-The market analysis supported by the HED modelling has identified an opportunity in the private owner occupier market.
-Catapult recommendations on activities and partnerships to develop as part of Go-to-Market plan are being accelerated, enabling them to enter this market much faster than would have otherwise been possible.
+Energy Systems Catapult market analysis supported by the HED modelling has identified an opportunity in the private owner occupier market.
+Sunamp are accelerating their Go-to-Market plan supported by our recommended activities and partnerships, enabling them to enter this market much faster than would have otherwise been possible.

 With strong evidence of market need from the consumer insights work, Sunamp are adding resources to the marketing teams to support the sales activity.